ibm-cloud-docs/Cloudant/tutorials/create_query.md

 ## Creating an index

-You can use Cloudant endpoints to create, list, update, and delete indexes in a database; then you can use use these indexes to query data.
+You can use {{site.data.keyword.cloudant_short_notm}} endpoints to create, list, update, and delete indexes in a database; then you can use use these indexes to query data.
 An index is a way to structure data that improves retrieval time.
 You can use the primary index that comes with Cloudant, or a secondary index like a view, search index, Cloudant Geospatial, or  Cloudant Query.